Saml1211/visio-temp-file-remover/README.md

 ## 🔍 Overview

-The Visio Temp File Remover tool addresses a common problem in Microsoft Visio environments where temporary files (specifically those matching the pattern `~$*.~vssx`) can cause errors and corruption in Visio shapes and templates.
+The Visio Temp File Remover tool addresses a common problem in Microsoft Visio environments where temporary files (specifically those matching the pattern `~$*.vssx`) can cause errors and corruption in Visio shapes and templates.
 These files are often hidden by default and difficult to locate and remove through normal file management tools.

 This project provides two interfaces for the same core functionality:
 1. **Web Interface**: A web-based application for server environments